srogalsk/bulliownage/README.md

 - In order to reduce the size of our site, we are merging wire3b and wire 3c into a single wire3 and adding different calls depending on the page we are on.
 This should reduce our code by a few hundred lines.

+- Clicking the browser's refresh or backbutton can lead to issues with the login session and will clear the session.

 # # # # # # # # # # # # # # #
 #     Validation Issues     #